garystorey/useZodForm/README.md

 <br/>

 `getField` is the default way to get data about a specific field.
-The other `get*` methods return a single value and are useful to manually pass in the props to your component. `getField` returns the following:
+The other `get*` methods return a single value and are useful to manually pass in the props to your component.
+By default, `getField` returns the following:

 | name         | description                              |
 | ------------ | ---------------------------------------- |